MKeerthanraj/U-Heal---Online-Medical-Consultation-App/README.md

-# MedAPP - Online Medical Consultation App
+# U-Heal - Online Medical Consultation App
 It’s an Online Mobile Consultation App, with the motto to connect patients with the Specialists, in a click.

 - Offering most Realistic and Easy consultation in the safety of your home.